-SCHOOL OFFICE AND STUDENT HOURS; CAMPUS ACCESS
+SCHOOL OFFICE AND STUDENT HOURS: CAMPUS ACCESS

-The school office is open from 7:30 a.m. - 3:45 p.m. every day that school is in session.
+The school is open from 7:30 a.m. to 4:00 p.m. (except on Wednesday's the office will close at 2:30 p.m.).
 Hours may vary during the half days, holidays, breaks, and will be closed during parts of the summer.
 The school phone number is (480) 222-4233.
 Messages may be left on voice mail any time the phone is busy.
 Messages left after hours will be returned within 24 hours.
-Also, parents/guardians may contact the administration via email (please see the Faculty Directory on the website).
+Also, parents/guardians may contact the administration via e-mail (please see the Faculty Directory on the website).

 School starts daily at 8:20 a.m. and ends at 3:20 p.m. (see www.areteprepacademy.org for Wednesday and half day bell schedules).
-For safety reasons, students should not arrive on campus earlier than 7:20 a.m. nor stay later than 3:55 p.m., unless they are attending an organized, adult-supervised program associated with the school.
+For safety reasons, students should not arrive on campus earlier than 7:20 a.m. nor stay later than 4:00 p.m., unless they are attending an organized, adult-supervised program associated with the school.